Multi-Tabling to Boost Profitability

 5 tables @ $1.50 per table per hour = $7.50/hour.

-Obviously this player should play 3 tables at a time.
-The player could also 4-table, but he’d make the same amount of money by playing three tables and he wouldn't have to work as hard.
+These results suggest that this player should play no more than 3 tables at a time.
+The player could play 4-table but he would make the same amount of money as 3.
+Why put in the extra work for no rewards?

-Multi-tabling becomes exponentially more difficult as you add more tables because it’s difficult (if not impossible) to track the playing styles of that many player at once.
+Another reason playing multiple tables becomes exponentially more difficult when tables are added is because it’s difficult (if not impossible) to track the playing styles of that many player at once.
 Tracking software can help, but you’ll still have to deal with the stress of making split second decisions while five different tables flash on your screen and beep for your attention.
-You’re bound to make more mistakes.
+You’re bound to make more mistakes which impacts profitability in a big way.